jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

 paragraphSection:
   body: "<p>The smile is the light of our face, allows us to interact better with
-    people, cause a good impression and makes persons show more empathy when it comes to interacting with us .<strong>Smiling often will change your life, improve your mood, your charisma and your self-esteem.</strong></span></p> <p>Considering the beauty of the smile as the great north and supreme objective of Orthodontics, in DENTAL VIP we use with great success the STRAIGHT WIRE TECHNIQUE with preadjusted
+    people, cause a good impression and makes persons show more empathy when it comes to interacting with us. <strong>Smiling often will change your life, improve your mood, your charisma and your self-esteem.</strong></span></p> <p>Considering the beauty of the smile as the great north and supreme objective of Orthodontics, in DENTAL VIP we use with great success the STRAIGHT WIRE TECHNIQUE with preadjusted